accordproject/ergo/docs/Language.md

 ### Conditionals:
 ```
-if x < 0 {   // Condition
+if x < 0   // Condition
-  -x+1       // Expression if condition is true
+then -x+1  // Expression if condition is true
-} else {
-  x+1        // Expression if condition is false
+else x+1   // Expression if condition is false
-}
 ```

 ### Guards allow to make sure a specific condition is true.
 ```
-guard x >= 0 else {       // Condition
+guard x >= 0                 // Condition
-  "Something went wrong"  // Expression if condition is false
+else "Something went wrong"; // Expression if condition is false
-};
 x+1                          // Expression if condition is true
 ```
 Guards can be useful to check preconditions in a clause.
 The first expression can be ommitted in which case Jura returns an error by default.
 ```